V4Fire/Client/src/super/i-block/event/README.md

 }
 ```

+### Firing events

-To emit events, use the `emit` method.
+To emit an event, use the `emit` method.
 In addition to `emit`, there is also the `emitError` method.
 The main difference between these methods is the logging level of emitted events.
 See the section on event logging for more details.

-All such events can be caught both using the `on`, `once`, `promisifyOnce` methods,
-and using the `v-on` directive in the component template.
+All such events can be caught both using the `on`, `once`, `promisifyOnce` methods, and using the `v-on` directive in the component template.

 __b-example.ts__